substrate-asia/wiki-faq/audit-checklist.md

   - Ensure all invariants/assumptions are explicitly documented
     - Better to be documented as an assertion / expect in code if possible
 - Maintainability
-  - Code is reasonably understandbale
+  - Code is reasonably understandable
   - Good variable/method/data structure names
 - Arithmetic
   - Overflow (standard ops)